jaykay12/tech/_posts/2020-9-14-java-multithreading-synchronization.md

 ## Synchronization

-Synchronization is the capability to control the access to any shared resource.
-It is used when we want to allow only one thread to access the shared resource.
+Capability to control the access to any shared resource.

+Used when we want to allow only one thread to access the shared resource.

-Synchronization is used to prevent thread interference & prevent consistency issues.
+Prevents thread interference & prevent consistency issues.

 2 Types of Synchronization:
  - Process Synchronization
  - Thread Synchronization

-In Java, only Thread Synchronization is achieved for 2 main domains:
+In Java, Thread Synchronization is achieved for 2 main domains:
  - Mutual Exclusion using synchronized block, synchronized method & static Synchronization.
  - Cooperation using Inter-thread communication.